dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-and-input-components.md

 [!INCLUDE[](~/includes/package-reference.md)]

-In the **`Server`** project, add a controller to process starship validation requests and return failed validation messages.
+In the **:::no-loc text="Server":::** project, add a controller to process starship validation requests and return failed validation messages.
 Update the namespaces in the last `using` statement for the **`Shared`** project and the `namespace` for the controller class.
 In addition to data annotations validation (client-side and server-side), the controller validates that a value is provided for the ship's description (`Description`) if the user selects the `Defense` ship classification (`Classification`).

 The validation for the `Defense` ship classification only occurs server-side in the controller because the upcoming form doesn't perform the same validation client-side when the form is submitted to the server.
 Server-side validation without client-side validation is common in apps that require private business logic validation of user input on the server.
 For example, private information from data stored for a user might be required to validate user input.
 Private data obviously can't be sent to the client for client-side validation.